RomanKuznietsovByBuffMedic/testPythonAfterR/README.md

 `[GITHUB NAME] / MyRepository` => `[PATH TO FOLDER]/MyRepository`
 ```

-### Before use
+## Before use
-In the terminal always check the folder you are in.
+In the terminal, always check the folder you are in.

 *Example*: